semrush/intergalactic/website/docs/components/ellipsis/ellipsis-a11y.md

 tabs: Design('ellipsis'), A11y('ellipsis-a11y'), API('ellipsis-api'), Example('ellipsis-code'), Changelog('ellipsis-changelog')
 ---

-## Considerations for developers
+## Considerations for designers and developers

-- Ensure that the complete text string is communicated to a screen reader and not just the truncated visual part.
-Currently, when navigating the page with a screen reader such as JAWS, this is the observed behavior.
+Avoid using `Ellipsis` for non-interactive text—when using keyboard, the tooltip with the full text can only appear on focus, so it will be inaccessible for keyboard users.

-- Offer a trigger for keyboard users to access the tooltip of a truncated text string.
-If a user is navigating the page with a keyboard instead of a screen reader, they may not be aware of the contents of the full text string.
+If you have to truncate non-interactive text, provide a control to expand the full text, such as a **Show more** button.

 ## Other recommendations

-See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/a11y#contrast).
+See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/a11y).